A NOTE FROM THE CEO/PRESIDENT

 THE PAX CENTER

-The food pantry operates so that no one has to worry about his or her next meal.
-We distribute groceries to 1,100-1,300 LaPorte County residents in need each month.
-Instead of being handed a box of food, participants are greeted by a friendly and helpful staff while being allowed to choose their own groceries from overflowing shelves.
+The food pantry exists so that nobody in LaPorte County has to worry about his or her next meal.
+The Pax Center distributes groceries to 900-1,100 LaPorte County residents each month.
+Instead of being handed a standard box of food, food pantry participants are greeted by a friendly and helpful staff while being allowed to choose their own groceries from overflowing shelves.
+Thanks to the help of generous community partners, the Pax Center can provide fresh fruits and vegetables to each visitor as well.

 WEDNESDAY: 5 – 6:30PM